Application of topical products prior to dermarolling can introduce immunogenic particles

 Let us first consider the physiology of the skin layers:

-- The dermis – the active layer that houses all the blood and nerve endings
+- The dermis, the active layer that houses all the blood and nerve endings

-How does dermo rolling effect the Skin?
+How does Micro-needling affect the Skin?

 The procedure mimics the common “patch test” procedure, where a diluted drop of a substance is applied and the skin is then pricked with a small needle.
 After 15 minutes, the area is observed to see if a reaction occurs; if an allergy antibody is present, the skin flares up in a red, raised bump – the larger the surface, the greater the sensitivity.

 Repetitive MICRO-INJURY of the epidermis is not dissimilar to patch testing; CHANNELS are OPENED in the skin, which INCREASES the ABSORPTION of topical SUBSTANCES beyond the natural protective surface.
-This is sustained over prolonged periods in order to achieve optimal results.
+This is sustained over prolonged periods of time to achieve optimal results.
 INGREDIENTS interact with the CHEMICAL COMPOSITION of the skin and anything that it does not recognise as its own, it considers HARMFUL, triggering an IMMUNE RESPONSE.

-Cytokines (communicating molecules) signal the immune system to send cells to the site of the injury as they try to repair the skin’s integrity, thus creating inflammation, and on occasion, a pathological response such as granulomas (scar tissue), allergic responses, contact dermatitis, pain, and even loss of function, including speech or visual distortions and breathing difficulties.
+Cytokines (communicating molecules) signal the immune system to send cells to the site of the injury as they try to repair the skin’s integrity, thus creating inflammation, and on occasion, a pathological response such as granulomas (scar tissue), allergic responses, contact dermatitis, pain, and even loss of function – including speech or visual distortions and breathing difficulties.